apes-suite/musubi/paper.md

 respective methods without encumberment by the interpolation between the different resolutions.
 This method was described in detail in [@hasert:2013jc].
+There are various collision schemes implemented (BGK, MRT, HRR, Cumulants) which can be used on a range for stencil configurations (discrete velocity directions).
+It is also possible to consider the transport of particles and passive scalars in the flow.

 # Acknowlegements